lenalin8250/Predicting-Customer-Churn/README.md

 source

 Context:
 "Predict behavior to retain customers.
 You can analyze all relevant customer data and develop focused customer retention programs."
-[IBM Sample Data Sets]

 Content:
 Each row represents a customer, each column contains customer’s attributes described on the column Metadata.